Benchmark Results

 Query Time

-The following figure shows query time comparison between Sail and Spark for individual queries.
+The following figure shows a query time comparison between Sail and Spark for individual queries.

 The following figure shows sorted relative improvements of Sail over Spark for each query.